 By YURAS KARMANAU and JOHN LEICESTER

 KYIV, Ukraine (AP) — When the power is out, as it so often is, the high-rise apartment overlooking Ukraine’s war-torn capital feels like a deathtrap.
 No lights, no water, no way to cook food.
-And no elevator by which to escape from the 21st floor should a Russian missile strike.
+And the risk of not being able to escape from the 21st floor in time should a Russian missile strike.
 Even when electricity comes back, it’s never on for long.

 “Russian strikes are plunging Ukraine into the Stone Age,” says Anastasia Pyrozhenko.
 In a recent 24-hour spell, her 26-story high-rise only had power for half an hour.
 She says the “military living conditions” have driven her and husband from their apartment.